-How To Make Your Makeup Last Under A Face Mask
+The Trick To Making Your Makeup Last Under A Mask Is Simpler Than You Think

 Though masks are of the upmost importance during the pandemic, cloth coverings and makeup aren't the best combination.
 If you're one to put on a full face of products daily (or any products for that matter), you're probably still navigating how to make your makeup last under a face mask.
 Good news: you don't have to completely forego your beauty routine.

 "To make your makeup last with or without a mask, I think it’s important to layer," Mai Quynh, a celebrity makeup artist who works with Chloe Moretz and Kiernan Shipka, tells TZR.
 "I'll always do a cream blush, and then set it with a powder blush."
 She says she'll do the same with foundation.
 "Do a primer, a liquid or cream foundation, concealer, and then powder."
 Quynh says the more you layer products, the longer they'll stay on.

 And choosing quality over quantity is essential.
 "To make your makeup last longer, I would really invest in proper primer and proper setting sprays and not just adding more makeup," Tasha Reiko Brown, a celebrity makeup artist, whose clients include Alicia Keys and Tracee Ellis Ross, tells TZR.

 Below, find tips and products suggested by celebrity makeup artists to make your makeup last under your mask.